The State of the Nation

 That is not true.
 None of the good that we do is ever lost; not even the light in an empty room is wasted.

 From Ninoy’s burnt-out candle, and thousands like it in cells throughout the garrison state, we gathered the melted wax and made more candles.
-To bum – not as long in such loneliness – but much more brightly all together, as to banish the darkness, and light us to a new day.
+To burn—not as long in such loneliness—but much more brightly all together, as to banish the darkness, and light us to a new day.

-Our march of progress brought us far, but such misfortunes have come upon us to make us feel that we are not much farther from where we started.
+It would be foolish to ignore what is staring us in the face.
+Our march of progress brought us far, but such misfortunes have come upon us as to make us feel that we are not much farther from where we started.

 Before Pinatubo, there was the typhoon that cut a wide swathe of destruction across the southern regions.
-And before that was the Killer Quake that cut off the northern parts of the country, destroying billions of pesos in infrastructure, causing the loss of billions more in foregone economic activities.
-It levelled the City of Pines and buried children in the rubble of yet another city.
+And before that was the killer quake that cut off the northern parts of the country, destroying billions of pesos in infrastructure, causing the loss of billions more in foregone economic activities.
+It leveled the City of Pines and buried children in the rubble of yet another city.